 Step 4: Find good installation partners

 There are lots of drilling companies, but fewer that are set up for, and experienced with, ground source heating.
 There is also a large difference between working on a building site and in the confined spaces around an existing block of flats.

 The same applies to the internal installation.
-There are lots of good heat pump installers but most are used to more complex installations in individual properties.
+There are lots of good heat pump installers, but most are used to more complex installations in individual properties.
 Working quickly and efficiently in multiple flats is a job more suited to larger gas installation contractors who often specialise in social housing installations.
-If you design the heat pump system to be simple and quick to install then these contractors can adapt to install heat pumps with minimal training.
+If you design the heat pump system to be simple and quick to install, these contractors can adapt to install heat pumps with minimal training.

 These diverse, specialist contractors need to be allowed to concentrate on their area of expertise, so the role of the ground source specialist becomes one of design, project management and MCS.